saadpeter026-source/Adaptive-Cruise-Control-PID/Results_and_Verification.md

 &nbsp;

-Table 3: Results from Testing system-level Design ACC Acceleration, Velocity, and Distance Graphs of Ego and Lead

 <center>
     <p><b>Table 3: Results from Testing system-level Design ACC Acceleration, Velocity, and Distance Graphs of Ego and Lead</b></p>
 </center>